 1926 AT BOBBY JONES GOLF CLUB

-Sarasota Municipal Golf Course opens for play on June 5, 1926, the same day Babe Ruth slams his nineteenth homer of the season.
+Sarasota Municipal Golf Course opens its first nine holes for play on June 5, 1926, the same day Babe Ruth slams his nineteenth homer of the season.

 1927 IN SARASOTA AND THE WORLD

 Babe Ruth hits 60 home runs for the New York Yankees.
 Charles Lindberg flies solo nonstop New York to Paris.
 “The World's Greatest Entertainer” Al Jolson stars in The Jazz Singer, the first “talking picture”.

 First live radio broadcast from WDAE Sarasota.
 Sarasota High School opens.

 1927 IN GOLF

 Medalist Bobby Jones defeat Francis Ouimet 11 & 10 in the semi-final and wins the United States Amateur Championship over Chick Evans in the final match, 8 & 7, at Donald Ross designed Minikahda Country Club on Lake Calhoun's western shore near Minneapolis, Minnesota.